ERNI-Academy/starterkit-mobile-application-flutter/docs/domain/models/Data-Objects.md

 }
 ```

-- `@Collection` is used to specify the name of the table in the database.
-This is needed for Isar to generate the schema.
+- `@Collection` is used to specify that the annotated class will be created as a schema in the database.
+The `accessor` parameter is used as the name of the property extension on an `Isar` instance to access the collection.

-- `DataObject` has a definition of `id` which its implementation is required in the data object.
-This is used by Isar to identify the object in the database.
-We add the type `int` to `DataObject<int>` indicating that the `id` is an integer.
+:bulb: **<span style="color: green">TIP</span>**

+Use the code snippet shortcut `dbo` to create a data object class.